Homomorphisms between braid groups: Setup and Overview

 If $\rho(\alpha_1)$---equivalently, $\bar \rho(\alpha_1)$---is reducible, this means that $\rho(\alpha_1)$ preserves a multicurve $M$ in $\D_n$.
 It follows that $\rho(z)$, hence all of $\rho(\B_n)$, preserves $M$.
-It must be that $M$ has fewer than $n$ components.
-We may then apply a theorem of Lin, which says that any homomorphism from the commutator subgroup $\B_n'$ to $S_k$ with $k < n$ is trivial.
-This implies that $\B_n'$ fixes each component of $M$.
-We prove in Section~\ref{sec:pkg} that the subgroup of $\B_n$ consisting of elements that fix each component of $M$ is isomorphic to a semi-direct product of a braid group with a direct product of braid groups.
-The associated braids all have fewer than $n$ strands, and so we may apply induction in order so show that $\rho$ has cyclic image.
+It must be that $M$ has fewer than $n$ components, and each component contains fewer than $n$ marked points in its interior.
+We can can apply the interior/exterior decomposition from Section~\ref{sec:pkg} to decompose $\rho(\B_n)$ into a semi-direct product of braid groups of smaller index, and use induction to show that $\rho$ has cyclic image.

 After proving (our extension of) Castel's theorem we give the classification of homomorphisms $\B_4 \to \B_4$ at the end of Section~\ref{sec:castel2}.
 The proof follows the same outline as the one we use for Castel's theorem.